 Will a contribution of up to £5,000 enable the project to happen?

 Completed applications to be a Pub Charity Partner will be distributed to our managed house pubs for the General Manager and their teams to vote who their pub will fundraise for.
 This partnership will be for a minimum of one year.
-General Managers will confirm their selections in May, successful applications will be notified in June, fundraising partnerships will commence in July 2020.
+Fundraising partnerships will be confirmed once pubs reopen and team have been able to vote.

-Applications for a Community Chest grant will then be reviewed by a team of judges during July and August.
+Applications for a Community Chest grant will then be reviewed by a team of judges.
 With around 200 applications to assess, judges will be looking for organisations that have demonstrated that they have a real need, have begun to fundraise themselves and that any money awarded will make a difference.
 The judges will focus on small awards of £1,500 and under, with a handful of large awards.
 The large awards will be shortlisted for a judges’ visit and the small awards will be judged on the merit of their application form only.

-All Pub Charity Partner applications will be notified by 8th June 2020 as to whether they have been successful in securing a fundraising partnership.
+All Pub Charity Partner applications will be notified as to whether they have been successful in securing a fundraising partnership once pubs are open again and team have been able to vote.

-All Community Chest grant applications will be notified of the outcome of their application by the end of September 2020 and cheques will be presented to the successful organisations at an awards evening held in Dorset and West Sussex in October 2020.
+All Community Chest grant applications will be notified of the outcome of their application by the end of September 2020.
+Successful organisations will be invited to attend an awards evening held in Dorset and West Sussex in the Autumn.